Master's Thesis Submission Form

 Let us know upfront if there are any special considerations (e.g., oversized pages, maps, landscape pages needed, etc.).

 While Montezuma Formatting does work with your document beyond the SDSU formatting requirements, we do not edit for content or grammar unless you have paid for this additional service.
-Furthermore, once the formatting process has begun, we will not make any grammatical or content changes to your document or accept a new document from you with grammatical or content changes.
+Furthermore, once the formatting process has begun/the deposit has been paid, we will not make any grammatical or content changes to your document or accept a new document from you with grammatical or content changes.
 If you need assistance editing your document, be sure to consult an editor before submitting your file to us.

 Once we are done formatting your document, it will be placed in line for internal review.
 Once the formatting is approved, we will contact you to arrange for payment of the formatting balance ($3 per page) and publishing costs ($75 + any required department copies).
 See the Publishing section for more details.